yasuoka/curl_libevent/README.md

 curl\_libevent - a glue of libcurl and libevent
 ===============================================

-curl\_libevent is a glue that makes your program to use [libcurl(3)](https://curl.se/libcurl/) asynchromously with [libevent(3)](https://libevent.org/).
+curl\_libevent is a glue that makes your program can use [libcurl(3)](https://curl.se/libcurl/) asynchromously with [libevent(3)](https://libevent.org/).